nilanjana594/nilanjana.mukherjee.portfolio/pages/about.md

 # **About Me**

-Hi, I am **Nga** :wave: <!-- **{{ site.author.name }}** -->
+Hi, I am **Nilanjana** :wave: <!-- **{{ site.author.name }}** -->

-I’m a Junior Visual Designer currently working at Scout24.
+,an aspiring UI/UX Designer and CSBS student passionate about creating simple, intuitive, and meaningful digital experiences.
 As of right now, I am creating beautiful and useful landing pages for real estate agents and companies, taking into account their needs and the target group.
-My daily tools are WordPress, Elementor, PhotoShop, and Illustrator :)
+My daily tools are Figma, Canva, Claude and many AI tools :)

 <!--
 Through various university projects I’ve learned the basics of media design including UI and UX design but would love to get a deeper understanding of work flows and how to improve my designs. <br>